daniel-molina/visualequation/HACKING.md

     symbolism of words, 1-ulevel mates would be words of the same line, 2-ulevel mates would be, for example, lines of the same page, 3-ulevel mates pages of the same book, and so on.

+Outdated, but left to rethink it if necessary:
-*   If dir is -1, a numerical argument is not passed, the command accept a numerical argument -1 and some consequence is to operate on the opposite direction, then the command is applied in the oppposite direction without any other side effect that a -1 argument would have (e.g., adding a subeq to the kill ring).
+*   If dir is -1, a numerical argument is not passed, the command accept a numerical argument -1 and some consequence is to operate on the opposite direction, then the command is applied in the opposite direction without any other side effect that a -1 argument would have (e.g., adding a subeq to the kill ring).
 *   If dir is -1 and a numerical argument was passed, the effect is equivalent to pass the same numerical argument multiplied by -1.

 beginning-of-line (C-a)
-    Select the first symbol of equation. end-of-line (C-e)
+    Select the first mate.
+end-of-line (C-e)
-    Select the last symbol of equation. forward-char (C-f)
+    Select the last mate.
+forward-char (C-f)
-    Select symbol to the right if it is not the last one.
+    Select mate to the right if it is not the last one.
 Else, do not move. backward-char (C-b)
-    Select symbol to the left if it is not the first one, if it exists.
+    Select mate to the left if it is not the first one.
 Else, do not move. forward-word (M-f)
-    Select last symbol of mate to the right, if it exists.
-Else, do not move.
+    Select last mate in supeq of selection, if it is not the same subeq.
+Else:
-    Successive calls of forward-word and backward-word must know the mate- ulevel which was applied in previous call since in general it cannot be deduced from final selection. backward-word (M-b)
-    Select last symbol of neighbour to the left, if it exists.
-Else, do not move.
+    Select last mate contained in the mate to the right RSUP of the supeq of selection, if RSUP exists.
+Else:
+    Do not move.
-    Successive calls of forward-word and backward-word must know the mate- ulevel which was applied in previous call since in general it cannot be deduced from final selection. clear-screen (C-l)
+    Successive calls to forward-word and backward-word must know the mate- ulevel which was applied in previous call since in general it cannot be deduced from final selection. backward-word (M-b)
-    Not clear how to use it by the moment.
+    Counterpart of forward-word.
+clear-screen (C-l)
+    (Quick) Save current equation.
+If it was not already saved, do a "Save as".

 ### Advanced editions

 WIP!!
-Non applicable original documentation of readline can be read here until it is finished.
+Non-applicable original documentation of readline can be read here until it is finished.

-#### Commands for manipulating the history (not yet implemented but intended)
+#### Commands for manipulating the history

+accept-line (C-j, C-m)
+    Save equation in the history list and start a new one.
+C-j acts differently while searching in the history. previous-history (C-p)
+    Fetch the previous equation from the history list, moving back in the list. next-history (C-n)
+    Fetch the next equation from the history list, moving forward in the list. beginning-of-history (M-<)
+    Move to the first equation in the history. end-of-history (M->)
+    Move to the end of the input history, i.e., the equation currently being entered. reverse-search-history (C-r)
+    Search backward starting at the current equation and moving up through the history as necessary.
+This is an incremental search. forward-search-history (C-s)
+    Search forward starting at the current line and moving down through the history as necessary.
+This is an incremental search. non-incremental-reverse-search-history (M-p)
+    Search backward through the history starting at the current line using  a  non-incremental  search  for  a string supplied by the user. non-incremental-forward-search-history (M-n)
+    Search forward  through  the  history  using  a  non-incremental search for a string supplied by the user. yank-nth-arg (M-C-y)
+    Insert  the  first argument to the previous command (usually the second word on the previous line) at point.
+With an argument n, insert  the nth word from the previous command (the words in the previous command begin with word 0).
+A  negative  argument  in‐ serts  the  nth word from the end of the previous command.
+Once the argument n is computed, the argument is extracted as if  the "!n" history expansion had been specified. yank-last-arg (M-., M-_)
+    Insert  the last argument to the previous command (the last word of the previous history entry).
+With a numeric argument, behave exactly  like  yank-nth-arg.
+Successive calls to yank-last-arg move back through the history list, inserting the last word  (or the  word  specified  by the argument to the first call) of each line in turn.
+Any numeric argument supplied to these successive calls  determines  the direction to move through the history.
+A negative argument switches the  direction  through  the  history (back or forward).
+The history expansion facilities are used to extract the last argument, as if the "!$" history expansion  had been specified.

 #### Commands for changing text
 end-of-file (C-d)
-    Exit visual equation if equation is a VOID. delete-char (C-d)
+    Exit VE if equation is a VOID. delete-char (C-d)
-    Delete first symbol of selection.
-Else, delete last symbol.
-When given a numeric argument, save deleted subeq on the kill ring (not documented in manpage of readline but implemented). backward-delete-char (BACKSPACE, C-?, C-h)
-    Delete last symbol of selection.
-When given a numeric argument, save deleted subeq on the kill ring (not documented in man page of readline but implemented). quoted-insert (C-q, C-v)
-      Insert a subequation specifying a keycode. tab-insert (M-TAB)
+    If next mate do not exist, do nothing.
+Else:
+    Delete juxted to the right if sel is a non-last juxted of a juxt-block.
+    Else:
+    Move next mate, if it is not a VOID, to the right of sel as a juxted.
+Leave a VOID in the original position of the mate if it was not a juxted.
+Else:
+    Replace next non-VOID mate, if it exists, to the mate to the left of that mate, leaving a VOID in the position it was if it was not a juxted.
+Else:
+    Do nothing.
+    It saves deleted mates on the kill ring (readline do that when a numeric argument is passed, even if that is not documented).
+    Successive calls to delete-char and backward-delete-char must know the mate-ulevel which was applied in previous call since in general it cannot be deduced from final selection. backward-delete-char (C-?, C-h)
+    Counterpart of delete-char.
+quoted-insert (C-q)
+    If next input is a letter, it will introduce an associated Greek letter.
+    Some capital letters have a greek version, but many cases share a latin symbol.
+To pass a negative numeric argument is equivalent to pass the same numeric argument but positive except for some letters which have a variant.
+In that case, it is equivalent to pass a positive numeric argument but the variant is used for the insertion instead.
+    Not every greek letter can be inserted with this command.
+For those special cases you can use quoted-insert-extra (M-q).
+    If next input is a number, the number is introduced.
+(That is useful to introduce several times a number. e.g, to introduce 3 ten times type:
+    M-1 0 C-q 3).
+    TODO: Include TABs, SPACEs...

+Code equivalence:

+> Legend:
+>*  (**) means that correspondent greek letters can be obtained with another
+>   key combination.
+>*  (=) means that previous characters do not have a greek equivalent and
+>   they map to themselves.

+*   a, A -> alpha, A
+*   b, B -> beta, B
+*   c, C -> chi, X (**)
+*   d, D -> delta, Delta
+*   e, E, - -> epsilon, E, varepsilon
+*   f, F, - -> phi, Phi, varphi
+*   g, G, - -> gamma, Gamma, digamma
+*   h, H -> eta, H
+*   i, I -> iota, I
+*   j, J -> (=)
+*   k, K, - -> kappa, K, varkappa
+*   l, L -> lambda, Lambda
+*   m, M -> mu, M
+*   n, N -> nu, N
+*   o, O -> omikron, O
+*   p, P, - -> pi, Pi, varpi
+*   q, Q -> (=)
+*   r, R, - -> rho, P, varrho (**)
+*   s, S, - -> sigma, Sigma, varsigma
+*   t, T -> tau, T
+*   u, U -> upsilon, Upsilon (**)
+*   v, V -> (=)
+*   w, W -> (=)
+*   x, X -> chi, X (**)
+*   y, Y -> upsilon, Upsilon (**)
+*   z, Z -> zeta, Z

+quoted-insert-extra (M-q):
+      This command supplies the missing greek letters of quoted-insert (C-q).
+      Assigned key combination is not used in readline by default.
+      If next input is an alphanumeric character not listed in the list below, the character is considered literally.
+To pass a negative numeric argument is equivalent to pass the same numeric argument but positive except for some letters which have a variant.
+In that case, it is equivalent to pass a positive numeric argument but the variant is used for the insertion instead.
+      If next input is a number, the number is introduced.
+(That is useful to introduce several times a number. e.g, to introduce 3 ten times type:
+      M-1 0 C-q 3).

+Code equivalence:

+> Legend:
+>*  (**) means that correspondent greek letters can be obtained with another
+>   key combination.

+*   o, O -> omega, Omega
+*   p, P -> rho, P, varrho (**)
+*   s, S -> psi, Psi
+*   t, T , - -> theta, Theta, vartheta
+*   x, X -> xi, Xi

+tab-insert
+    See quoted-insert.
-      Insert some long white character (to be defined). self-insert (a, b, A, 1, !, ...)
+self-insert (a, b, A, 1, !, ...)
       Insert the character typed.
-transpose-chars (C-t)
+In some cases such as ~ or SPACE, a special character is inserted instead (TODO: be more specific).
+In some cases, quoted-insert may be needed to insert some special symbols. transpose-chars (C-t)
     Drag the symbol before selection forward over the first symbol of selection, moving selection to the next symbol.
 If there are no symbols